SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Experiments

-For structural reasonableness, the generated conformers reproduce the overall energy distributions and have very favorable non-covalent interaction energies as evaluated by relatively accurate computational chemistry methods, especially when compared to the baseline methods (\cref{tab:methods,fig:energies_angles}).
-This is also evident from the lack of structural changes upon further geometric relaxation (\cref{fig:mol_vs_xtb}).
+Structurally, the generated conformers reproduce the data energy distributions and have very favorable non-covalent interaction energies as evaluated by semi-empirical quantum-chemistry methods, especially when compared to the baseline methods (\cref{tab:methods,fig:energies_angles}).
+This is evident from the lack of structural changes upon further geometric relaxation (\cref{fig:mol_vs_xtb}).
+The Wasserstein-1 distances and Jensen-Shannon divergence can be found in \cref{tab:wasserstein,fig:lengths_angles_suppl}.
 The low non-bonded energies indicate \textsc{\ours} learns to sample many intramolecular interactions (\cref{fig:sample_mols}).
 Quantitatively, 87\% of these conformers pass PoseBusters pose plausibility checks.
 Furthermore, \textsc{\ours} reproduces the delicate data distribution of bond lengths, angles, and dihedrals (\cref{fig:energies_angles,fig:lengths_angles_suppl}).
-For example, \textsc{\ours} generates fewer $sp^2$C-$sp^2$N bonds that are too short, captures sharp bond angle distributions (e.g., $sp^3$C-$sp^3$C-$sp^3$N), and replicates the broad dihedral angle distribution of the flexible $sp^3$C-$sp^3$C-$sp^3$C-$sp^3$C while still covering the rigid dihedral angles (e.g., $sp^3$C-$sp^2$C-$sp^2$C-$sp^2$C).
-Wasserstein-1 distances and JSD can be found in~\cref{tab:wasserstein}, and additional plots on other bond lengths/angles/dihedrals can be found in~\cref{fig:lengths_angles_suppl}.
+For example, \textsc{\ours} generates fewer $sp^2$C-$sp^2$N bonds that are too short, captures sharp bond angle distributions (e.g., $sp^3$C-$sp^3$C-$sp^3$N), and replicates both flexible dihedral angle distribution (e.g. $sp^3$C-$sp^3$C-$sp^3$C-$sp^3$C) and rigid dihedral angles (e.g. $sp^3$C-$sp^2$C-$sp^2$C-$sp^2$C).

-Training-, sampling-time and architectural ablations are presented in \cref{tab:training_ablations,app:sampling_ablations}.
-The largest performance enhancement originates from chemistry-aware graph constraints and self-conditioning, with small contributions from other training/sampling details.
-The performance gap between \textsc{\ours} and SemlaFlow retrained on \ourdata~underscores that our training procedure — rather than the architecture or dataset — is the primary driver of performance.

-The multi-modal model can further perform other tasks; for example, given randomly assembled molecules from reaction graphs, \textsc{\ours} can perform zero-shot conformer generation at a quality similar to ETKDG as implemented in RDKit (\cref{tab:conf_gen}).

-Finally, \textsc{\ours} captures the training distribution as indicated by the low FCD, while generally producing novel molecules.
-The generated samples have slightly lower diversity as a trade-off for using a (limited) set of reaction building blocks.
+Beyond sample quality, \textsc{\ours} also captures the training distribution as indicated by the low FCD, while generally producing novel molecules.
+In exchange for synthesizability, the generated samples have slightly lower diversity due to using a (limited) set of reaction building blocks.
 All generated samples are unique.
+Furthermore, the multi-modal model can perform zero-shot conformer generation at a quality similar to ETKDG(RDKit) when given random reaction-graphs (\cref{tab:conf_gen}).